The results below represent 213,294 patients with Diabetes.

 This method was chosen because of the benefits it provides to both the patient and the provider.

-For the Patient: The American Diabetes Association recommends these two tests to prevent and reduce diabetes complications such as blindness, loss of limb and kidney disease.
-Both tests should be performed and the test results will help your doctor decide the best diabetes care for you.
+For the Patient: The American Diabetes Association recommends these three tests to prevent and reduce diabetes complications such as blindness, loss of limb and kidney disease.
+All tests should be performed and the test results will help your doctor decide the best diabetes care for you.
 The All-or-None measure can be used to see how well diabetes care is done where you receive your care.

 For the Provider: This method represents a systems perspective emphasizing the importance of optimal care through a patients entire healthcare experience.
 In addition, this method gives a more sensitive scale for improvement.
 For those organizations scoring high marks on individual measures, the All-or-None measure will give room for benchmarks and additional improvements to be made.